bryangerlach/rdgen/setup.md

 open your web browser to yourdomain:8000

 use nginx, caddy, traefik, etc. for ssl reverse proxy

-## A few notes:

-* If you change your repository name, make sure to change the url on lines 161-168 of views.py to reflect the change
-* If you are running on http instead of https, make sure to make the change on line 70 of views.py

 ## To autostart the server on boot, you can set up a systemd service called rdgen.service